goldenmaza/aveline/frontend/REVISION_HISTORY.md

+1afcebd - [Frontend] Lighthouse improvements - Apr 9, 2025

+In this commit we have added some improvements suggested by Lighthouse tool in Chrome.

+v.2.30.0

 3bcbb34 - [Frontend] Cleanup and minor fixes - Apr 9, 2025

 In this commit we have removed some unnecessary code and configurations, added HydrateFallback to the main route, as